(Aug 2022 – Dec 2022)

 Tool Kit for Integrated Urban Water Management for Different Urban Typologies in India

-The major research question which the project addressed was: what are the determinants of improved performed of urban watermanagement systems, which include water supply system, wastewater treatment and disposal system and storm water management system?
-The main project outputs included: development of a tool kit on integrated urban water management (IUWM) for different urban typologies of India, which include technical system socio-economic systems, institutions, and legal and policy framework; and developing a WATSAN vulnerability index for towns/cities both at the household level and at the utility level.
-The other outputs of the project were: synthesizing international and national scientific literature on IUWM and identifying best practices in UWM, including water supply management, wastewater treatment, solid waste management, metering and pricing of water, leakage detection and reduction in water distribution systems.
+This two-year research project was undertaken with financial support from “Arghyam” a philanthropic organization based in Bangalore.
+The main project outputs included: development of a tool kit on integrated urban water management (IUWM) for different urban typologies of India, which include technical system, socio-economic systems, institutions, and legal and policy framework; and developing a WATSAN vulnerability index for towns/cities both at the household level and at the utility level.
 The IUWM tool kit would be highly useful to the managers of water utilities in designing efficient urban water management systems for their towns and cities.
-This study was first of its kind undertaken in the country on integrated urban water management.
+This study was first of its kind undertaken in India on integrated urban water management.

 Editing a book on agricultural water productivity improvements in India

 This work was undertaken by Dr Dinesh Kumar for the International Water Management Institute (IWMI).
 The title of the edited volume, with chapter contribution from eminent scholars in the field of agricultural water management, is Water Productivity Improvements in Indian Agriculture: Potentials, Constraints and Prospects, by M. Dr Dinesh Kumar (IRAP) and Dr Upali Amarasinghe of IWMI.